McCoyAle/kube-cert-study/multipass.md

 For Ubuntu operating systems, you can use the following [document](https://microk8s.io/docs/getting-started) for installation.

 ## Creating Your Multi-Node Cluster
+During the Microk8s installation process we created a singular, or control plane node and/or multipass vm, which runs the Kubernetes services required to ensure our cluster is in a healthy state.

+## Configuring Add-Ons for Your Cluster
+Microk8s provides the ability to enable standard services to extend or add additional cloud native capabilities in your cluster.
+Follow the below steps to enable add-ons appropriate for your use case.

+1. You can view the following [link](https://microk8s.io/docs/addons) to determine the list of add-ons available or you can execute the following command to view the list in your terminal.
+    // microk8s status

+2. Run this command for each addon you would like to enable in your cluster.
+In this scenario we are enabling the DNS, Istio service, Kube Dashboard, and a private registry.
+    // microk8s enable <addon>

+5. In order to disable addons run the following command below:
+    // microk8s disable <addon>

+## Managing Your Cluster

 ## For Additional Help